PGY1 Residency (West Chester Hospital)

 Required Longitudinal Experiences

-• The residents will manage a patient’s anticoagulation therapy through patient interview, lab monitoring, dose adjustment, provider consultation, and patient education.
+• Residents manage medication therapy in both clinics via patient interviews, lab monitoring, dose adjustment, provider consultation and interprofessional collaboration, and patient education.

-• The resident will present MUE results with a poster presentation at the Vizient Pharmacy Network Meeting (typically day prior to ASHP Midyear Clinical Meeting) and presentation at a UC Health committee meeting.
+• Present MUE results as a poster at the Vizient Pharmacy Network Meeting (typically the day prior to ASHP Midyear) and at a UC Health committee meeting.

 Pharmacy Grand Rounds

-• Each resident will complete two (2) Pharmacy Grand Rounds presentations which is a 60-minute ACPE-accredited CE session attended by UC Health pharmacy staff, residents, and students.
+• Two Pharmacy Grand Rounds (30–60 minutes each; ACPE-accredited) attended by UC Health pharmacy staff, residents, and students.

 Hospital Committee Involvement

-The purpose of committee membership and active participation is to assist in fostering interdisciplinary and interdepartmental working relationships, teach organization and management skills, and introduce the resident to the working structure of the hospital.
+The purpose of committee membership and active participation is to foster interdisciplinary and interdepartmental relationships, teach organization and management skills, and introduce residents to hospital structure.
+Residents participate in two committees (~half year each) as part of practice management.

-Examples of committees the resident may serve on include Medication Utilization Committee, Medication Reconciliation Committee, Clinical Pharmacy Meeting, and Pharmacy Staff Meeting.
+Examples: Antimicrobial Stewardship Program, Medication Utilization Committee, Clinical Pharmacy Meeting, Pharmacy Staff Meeting.

 Salary and Benefits